 There is growing concern about the extent teachers are becoming involved in the administration of various medicines to pupils.
 INTO is aware of cases whereby members are being requested to administer serious forms of medication, which in normal circumstances would require some degree of medical knowledge or experience.
 Principals and teachers generally do their utmost for children who are ill and are motivated by the desire to protect the safety and welfare of any child in their care.

 INTO has requested the employing authorities to ensure that areas of responsibility in relation to the administration of medicine to pupils are clear in all circumstances.
-This leaflet gives clear guidance to members:
+This information gives clear guidance to members:

 Teachers’ Professional Duty